 This runs a test using the Python agent.
 The agent will report the sample data to the account that corresponds to the agent config file, and a test app named

-Python Agent Test for the reported sample data will appear in the New Relic APM UI.
+Python Agent Test for the reported sample data will appear in the APM UI.

 After the test is completed, the UI will show the app as inactive.
-Follow standard procedures to delete the test app from the New Relic APM index.
+Follow standard procedures to delete the test app from the APM index.

 If no data is transferred to the UI after five minutes, check the messages output from the test as well as the log file produced.
-If you encounter any problem that suggests an issue with being able to reach New Relic's data collector service, then try these troubleshooting procedures:
+If you encounter any problem that suggests an issue with being able to reach our data collector service, then try these troubleshooting procedures:

 Here are examples of error messages you may find.